 From Colombia to Florida: studying in the Sunshine State

-From attending an Italian school in Bogota to studying in the UK and living in Switzerland for a year, I love exploring diverse places and learning from other cultures.
+From attending an Italian school in Bogota to studying in the UK and in Switzerland for a year, Sandra loves exploring diverse places and learning from other cultures.

-So I jumped at the opportunity to study in Florida with INTO University of South Florida!
+So of course she jumped at the opportunity to study in Florida with INTO University of South Florida!

 Tampa: an international student city

 When picking a university, a major and a place to live I thought, what better place than Florida?

 The State of Florida is home to many people from all around the globe and is ranked highly in the US for having the most international students.